Priyanshu-rajput-01/faceShield_detector/README.md

  ### 3. Perform detection using trained model on live feed from webcam
  `main.py`
- The trained weighets can be used in local inviorm=nment as well as on google colab.
+ The model is ready to use in two enviornments local as well as google collab

 ## Acknowledgements